Skip to content

 Terminal window

-npx openapi-gen
+npx openapi-zod-ts

 This writes the following files to your output directory: